REYNEP/amVK/.readme/amVK.md

 - Add a Basic Template for Vulkan Layer [Has to Be Fun] & User VulkanLayers
 - Add Support for User-Specified Exts & amGHOST_Presets     [InstanceExts_&_DeviceExts....] (e.g. Vulkan3D Preset, RT_Preset, ENC/DEC_Preset)
 - Add support for user Choosing Device Features and ETC
+- Docs on How much a thing is used/created/init e.g. swapchain, renderpass, pipelineLayout, pushConstant, Descriptor sets etc. [a.k.a_AllKindsOfStuffs]

 # COOL_FEATURES
 - Add docs for VULKAN Structs and CREATEInfos In particular